Thai Coconut Lime Chicken

 Add coconut milk, tomatoes, chicken stock, fish sauce, lime leaves (if using), lemongrass, cumin, cilantro, salt, pepper, cayenne, turmeric and fennel seeds; stir to combine.
 Bring to simmer; cook, stirring frequently, until thickened, about 10 minutes.
 Discard lime leaves and lemongrass.
 Stir in lime juice, sesame oil and toasted coconut.

 Pour over chicken.
-Bake in 350°F (175°C) oven for 30 minutes or until chicken is no longer pink inside.
+Bake in 350°F (175°C) oven for 30 minutes or until chicken reaches an internal temperature of 165ºC (74°C).
 Sprinkle with chopped cilantro.

 Lemongrass is a fragrant, woody herb.
 It is necessary to bruise it before cooking in order to draw out the flavour.
 To do this, set lemongrass on a cutting board.
 Whack repeatedly with the back of a large knife until the tender core is visible.